ImanovFuad/Python/Usage-examples.md

     >>> owm.weather_history('London,uk', datetime(2013, 9, 13, 16, 46, 40),
                             datetime(2013, 9, 13, 19, 16, 40))

-The time boundaries can be expressed either as a UNIXtime, a _datetime.datetime_ object or an ISO8601-formatted string (format: "YYYY-MM-DD HH:MM:SS+00").
+The time boundaries can be expressed either as a UNIX timestamp, a _datetime.datetime_ object or an ISO8601-formatted string (format: "YYYY-MM-DD HH:MM:SS+00").

-### Printing objects' content
-For a quick reading of data, the _Location_, _Weather_, _Observation_ and _Forecast_ objects can be printed on-screen, eg:

-    >>> print location
-    [Location: name=wonderland lon=12.3 lat=44.7 ID=9876]

 ### Getting meteostation measurements history
-Weather data measurements history for a specific meteostation is available in three sampling intervals: _'tick'_ (which stands for minutely), _'hour'_ and _'day'_.
+Weather data measurements history for a specific meteostation is available in three sampling intervals: ``'tick'`` (which stands for minutely), ``'hour'`` and ``'day'``.
 The calls to be made are:

     # Get tick historic data for station 39276, just get 4 data items
     >>> sh = owm.station_tick_history(39276, limit=4)